 #1 Winter in Norway is like a set from “Frozen”

 Did you know that Disney’s Frozen was inspired by the wintery Norway landscape?
-It shouldn’t be a surprise, because thanks to the magical Norwegian winter, the country does look like straight from a Disney fairytale.
+It shouldn’t be a surprise, because thanks to the magical Norwegian winter, the country does look straight from a Disney fairytale.

-The raindeers run in the fields of Svalbard, the little wooden houses contrast with the white snow, dramatic waterfalls fall off the cliffs.
+The raindeers run in the fields of Svalbard, the little wooden houses contrast with the white snow, and dramatic waterfalls fall off the cliffs.
 Akershus fortress in Oslo was actually a model for Elsa’s and Anna’s castle in Frozen.
 Now you have to come to Oslo in winter and see it for yourself.

 #2 There are no crowds

-Norway is one of the most popular destinations for travellers.
+Norway is one of the most popular destinations for travelers.
 Luckily, mainly during summer.
 Come in winter and you will have the famous landmarks and spectacular nature just to yourself.
 Ok, you might need to share it with a few skiing Norwegians or a reindeer or two.
-It’s not the bad company when discovering a country, though, is it?
+It’s not a bad company when discovering a country, though, is it?

 Compare the popular town of Flåm from Norway in a Nutshell in winter and in the summer and you will get two different stories.
 I am still in love with the winter version.

 #3 Norway is a great destination for skiing

-From the kilometers of the cross country skiing tracks to the ski slopes and wonderful ski touring opportunities – skiing in Norway is a national sport.
+From the kilometers of cross-country skiing tracks to the ski slopes and wonderful ski touring opportunities – skiing in Norway is a national sport.

 …and all other winter sports

-And there is a whole lot of other sporty things to do in Norway in the winter months.
-This includes sledging (I recommend Korketrekken in Oslo), ice skating, snowball fighting, ski jumping, visiting Christmas markets, and many more.
-When the waters and lakes freeze over, and you are adventurous enough you can try ice skating or walk on the frozen sea.
+And there are a whole lot of other sporty things to do in Norway in the winter months.
+This includes sledding (I recommend Korketrekken in Oslo), ice skating, snowball fighting, ski jumping, visiting Christmas markets, and many more.
+When the waters and lakes freeze over, and you are adventurous enough you can try ice skating or walking on the frozen sea.
 Just make sure that it’s safe – the ice should be at least 10 cm thick.
-For more winter activities in Norway capital check things to do in Oslo in winter.
+For more winter activities in Norway, capital check things to do in Oslo in winter.

 Read more: Fun & unique things to do in Oslo in winter